What are vital records?

 Before you embark on a vital records search, it is essential to understand the term’s meaning.
 Vital records are the official documentation of significant life events that include:

-Birth certificates and related records – Most commonly known as birth certificates, these documents record the official location (i.e., the state, city/town) where the event occurred.
-In addition, they include the date and time of birth, names of the birth parents, the delivery doctor, and other critical information.
+Birth certificates and related records—Most commonly known as birth certificates, these documents record the official location (i.e., the state, city/town) where the birth occurred.
+Typically, they include the date and time of birth, the names of the birth parents, the name of the doctor who delivered the baby, and other critical information.

 Marriage certificates and related records – These documents include marriage licenses and applications.
 For instance, civil unions and domestic partnerships documentation is also included.